 The world of English language teaching has changed and is continuing to change but have our teaching practices kept pace?
 Throughout all the turmoil of the pandemic and changing political and economic climates of late, how often do teachers give themselves a moment to stop and reflect on what’s been happening in the teaching world at large?
 Do they stop to consider what’s changed in their teaching practice?
 And, can they definitely say they are using the best techniques and activities available to fit their current teaching context and the way they are delivering classes?

-Is the future perfect? is a three-day online, interactive festival of English language teaching which aims to provide answers to these questions and much more besides.
+This online festival of English language teaching aims to provide answers to these questions and much more besides.
 The first day looks at the type of people we are teaching, and how the age range and profile has changed before moving on to consider the way the classes are being delivered and through what medium, and seeing which modes of delivery are going to stick moving forwards.
 The second day moves on to look at the type of language being taught nowadays, such as the use of emergent language and ways to integrate authentic listening and spoken grammar, and how to most effectively use them in class.
 The third day rounds off our festival by considering what shifts there have been in the way we are teaching now, how techniques are changing in light of evidence-based teaching and student expectations, and how we can continue to grow and change as we adapt to the teaching of tomorrow.

-By the end of the Is the future perfect? festival, we will have celebrated the successes of change and creativity in global language teaching, teaching methods and techniques, understood more about who we are teaching and where ELT is headed and discussed what we need to do to be effective teachers of tomorrow.
+Throughout all the recordings, we will have celebrated the successes of change and creativity in global language teaching, teaching methods and techniques, understood more about who we are teaching and where ELT is headed and discussed what we need to do to be effective teachers of tomorrow.

 Day 1: Shifts in teaching – who are we teaching to and how?